supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab7.md

 # Introduction

-In this course you have been introduced to the Lakehouse, ingested data from different data sources into the Lakehouse,  set a refresh schedule for the data sources and created a data model .
+In this course, you have been introduced to the Lakehouse, ingested data from different data sources into the Lakehouse,  set a refresh schedule for the data sources and created a data model.
 Now you are going to create a report.

 By the end of this lab, you will have learned:
 - How to auto-create a report
 - How to build a report starting from a blank canvas
 - How to build a report using Power BI Desktop
 - How to experience Direct Lake mode resulting in data automatically refreshing

 # Power BI